|

 Reserve Officer and Cadet Program for training as a logistics Officer.
 In

-Director of Reserves in National Defense Headquarters in Ottawa.
+Director of Reserves in National Defence Headquarters in Ottawa.
 In civilian

 life she had held positions as a teacher and administrator in elementary and